-In December 2006, the Company entered into a license agreement with KHK under which it obtained an exclusive license, with the right to grant sublicenses subject to certain restrictions, to research, develop, manufacture and commercialize tivozanib, pharmaceutical compositions thereof and associated biomarkers in all potential indications.
+In December 2006, the Company entered into a license agreement with KHK ("KHK Agreement") under which it obtained an exclusive license, with the right to grant sublicenses subject to certain restrictions, to research, develop, manufacture and commercialize tivozanib, pharmaceutical compositions thereof and associated biomarkers in all potential indications.
 Its exclusive license covers all territories in the world except for Asia and the Middle East, where KHK has retained the rights to tivozanib.
-Under the license agreement, the Company obtained exclusive rights in its territory under certain KHK patents, patent applications and know-how related to tivozanib, to research, develop, make, have made, use, import, offer for sale, and sell tivozanib for the diagnosis, prevention and treatment of any and all human diseases and conditions.
-The Company and KHK each have access to and can benefit from the other party's clinical data and regulatory filings with respect to tivozanib and biomarkers identified in the conduct of activities under the license agreement.
+Under the KHK Agreement, the Company obtained exclusive rights in its territory under certain KHK patents, patent applications and know-how related to tivozanib, to research, develop, make, have made, use, import, offer for sale, and sell tivozanib for the diagnosis, prevention and treatment of any and all human diseases and conditions.
+The Company and KHK each have access to and can benefit from the other party's clinical data and regulatory filings with respect to tivozanib and biomarkers identified in the conduct of activities under the KHK Agreement.

-Under the license agreement, the Company is obligated to use commercially reasonable efforts to develop and commercialize tivozanib in its territory.
+Under the KHK Agreement, the Company is obligated to use commercially reasonable efforts to develop and commercialize tivozanib in its territory.
 Prior to the first anniversary of the first post-marketing approval sale of tivozanib in its territory, neither the Company nor any of its subsidiaries has the right to conduct certain clinical trials of, seek marketing approval for or commercialize any other cancer product that also works by inhibiting the activity of a VEGF receptor.

-The Company has upfront, milestone and royalty payment obligations to KHK under the license agreement.
-Upon entering into the license agreement with KHK, the Company made an upfront payment in the amount of \$5.0 million.
-In March 2010, the Company made a milestone payment to KHK in the amount of \$10.0 million in connection with the dosing of the first patient in the Company's first phase 3 clinical trial of tivozanib (TIVO-1).
-In December 2012, the Company made a \$12.0 million milestone payment to KHK in connection with the acceptance by the US Food and Drug Administration ("FDA") of the Company's 2012 New Drug Application ("NDA") filing for tivozanib.
-Each milestone under the KHK agreement is a one-time only payment obligation, accordingly, the Company did not owe KHK another milestone payment in connection with the dosing of the first patient in the Company's TIVO-3 trial, and would not owe a milestone payment to KHK if the Company files an NDA with the FDA following the completion of the

-TIVO-3 clinical trial.
-If the Company obtains approval for tivozanib in the U.S., the Company would owe KHK a one-time milestone payment of \$18.0 million, provided that the Company does not sublicense U.S. rights for tivozanib prior to obtaining a U.S. regulatory approval.
+The Company has upfront, milestone and royalty payment obligations to KHK under the KHK Agreement.
+Upon entering into the KHK Agreement, the Company made an upfront payment in the amount of \$5.0 million.
+In March 2010, the Company made a milestone payment to KHK in the amount of \$10.0 million in connection with the dosing of the first patient in the Company's TIVO-1 trial.
+In December 2012, the Company made a \$12.0 million milestone payment to KHK in connection with the acceptance by the FDA of the Company's 2012 NDA filing for tivozanib.
+Each milestone under the KHK Agreement is a one-time only payment obligation, accordingly, the Company did not owe KHK another milestone payment in connection with the dosing of the first patient in the Company's TIVO-3 trial, and would not owe a milestone payment to KHK when the Company files its anticipated NDA with the FDA one-time milestone payment of \$18.0 million, provided that the Company does not sublicense U.S. rights for tivozanib prior to obtaining a U.S. regulatory approval.
 If the Company were to sublicense the U.S. rights, the associated U.S. regulatory milestone would be replaced by a specified percentage of sublicensing revenue, as set forth below.